-An OCS might ask the client to take final action when a user's account no longer has adequate number of credits and the last packet cannot go through because of exhausted quota.
-When this condition occurs, the OCS can send a Final Unit Indication (FUI) attribute value pair (AVP) in a CCA.
+With Cisco GGSN Release 10.0, Cisco IOS 12.4(24) YE and later, an OCS can ask the GGSN to take final action when the account of a subscriber no longer has an adequate number of credits, and the last packet cannot go through because the quota has been exhausted.
+When this condition occurs, the OCS sends a Final Unit Indication (FUI) attribute value pair (AVP) in a CCA.

-The Cisco GGSN Release 10.0 and later supports the FUI AVP sent by the OCS in a CCA at the service (Multiple-Service-Credit-Control[MSCC]) level.
-The FUI sent by the OCS contains a grant of quota that represents the final units of quota for a service, and contains an action that the GGSN must take once the final units of quota have been used up by the subscriber to that service.
+The OCS sends the FUI AVP in a CCA at the service (Multiple-Service-Credit-Control[MSCC]) level.
+The FUI sent by the OCS contains a grant of quota that represents the final units of quota for a service, and contains an action that the GGSN must take once the subscriber to that service uses the final units of quota.

 The Cisco GGSN supports the FUI in Standalone Mode as well as in an eGGSN implementation.
 In an eGGSN implementation, the Cisco GGSN uses the Cisco CSG2 as an enforcement point to implement the FUI action.
-The Cisco GGSN communicates the action to be taken by the Cisco CSG2 by sending the FUI TLV in Service Authorization Responses or Quota Push Messages to the Cisco CSG2.
+The Cisco GGSN sends the FUI TLV in a Service Authorization Responses or Quota Push Messages to the Cisco CSG2 to communicate the action for the Cisco CSG2 to take.

-The possible FUI actions are REDIRECT, RESTRICT_ACCESS, and TERMINATE.
-The Cisco GGSN supports TERMINATE or REDIRECT final actions.
+The possible FUI actions supported by the Cisco GGSN are TERMINATE or REDIRECT final actions.

-FUI-Action REDIRECT
+FUI REDIRECT

 FUI redirect filters are applied to all uplink and downlink traffic.
-The filter names can come from the OCS or you can configure FUI filters under an APN using the redirect http rule command in access-point configuration mode.
+The filter names can come from the OCS, or you can configure FUI filters under an APN using the redirect http rule command in access-point configuration mode.

 - If the CCA does not contain a redirect server address, the Cisco GGSN ignores the message and allows service to continue. - If the CCA contains a redirect server address and granted service units (GSU) with final units for the service, the Cisco GGSN performs the following actions, depending on whether it is operating in standalone mode or in an eGGSN implementation: - In standalone mode, after the final units of quota are consumed, the Cisco GGSN returns the quota to the OCS, indicating that the redirect action has started and the subscriber should be redirected to the redirect server.
 (The OCS provided redirection takes precedence over any existing redirect configuration.)
 Downlink packets that are allowed by weight 0 filter continue to flow to the subscriber.
 Once the subscriber replenishes their account, the OCS allows the subscriber to continue the service by reauthorizing the service.
 After a successful reauthorization, the original uplink user plane is restored.
 If the subscriber does not replenish the account with more quota, the service is terminated after the validity time. - In an eGGSN implementation, in response to a service authorization request, the FUI is sent to the Cisco CSG2 with the redirection action set.
-After the final units of quota are consumed, the Cisco CSG2 returns the quota to the GGSN (GGSN returns to OCS) indicating that the redirect action has started, and the subscriber should be redirected to the redirect server.
+After the final units of quota are consumed, the Cisco CSG2 returns the quota to the GGSN (GGSN returns to OCS) indicating that the redirect action has started, and redirect the subscriber to the redirect server.
 If the subscriber does not replenish the account with more quota, the service might be terminated by indication from the OCS (CCA after the validity time). - In an eGGSN implementation, the Cisco GGSN sends the GSU, FUI with redirection action set, and a redirect server address to the Cisco CSG2.
 When the final quota is spent, the Cisco CSG2 returns the quota to the GGSN (GGSN returns to the OCS) indicating the service is being redirected.
 If the subscriber does not replenish their account with more quota, the service might be terminated by the OCS (CCA after the validity time).